Dave Green (astrophysicist)

 Dave Green (born 1959) is an astrophysicist at the Cavendish Laboratory in Cambridge, UK and University Senior Lecturer at the University of Cambridge.
-He is also a Fellow of Churchill College, where he a Director of Studies for Physics.
+He is also a Fellow of Churchill College, where he was a Director of Studies for Physics.
 His research focuses on supernova remnants (SNRs), including studies of G1.9+0.3 the youngest Galactic SNR yet identified, and he has written a book on the historical supernovae along with F. Richard Stephenson.
+He designed the cubehelix colour scheme for intensity images.

 His sporting interests include coxing, cricket and croquet.